The simplest method for tracking Google Ad campaigns in Close CRM

 UTM parameters are extra bits of text that you add at the end of the URL you send to people from your campaigns.

-Hence if the page you want to send someone is attributer.io/integrations/salesforce, then your final URL may look like this:
+Hence if the page you want to send someone is attributer.io/integrations/close, then your final URL may look like this:

 You can structure the UTM parameters however you want, but the time-proven best practices for Google Ads are the following: